Fred L. Baker: Maritime

 In 1916 he joined in a project to construct a shipbuilding and maritime repair yard at the Los Angeles Harbor, an enterprise that became the Los Angeles Shipbuilding and Dry Dock Company.
 With the end of World War I, the yard was partially converted into a lumber manufacturing facility, "with its own ships to carry raw material from Graham Island, Canada."
 That venture led Baker to form the Los Angeles Steamship Company.

 Two years later, during World War I, Baker declared in a speech to "the joint technical societies" that:

 We shipbuilders are none of us in the game for profit.
 What we want is production.
 We are all just one great big body with nothing else to do but get together and produce for the government and the winning of the war.
 The President of the United States and the War Board have said there shall be no strikes or walk-outs during the period of the war.
 Any man who stands outside your gate and t tells your men to walk out is a traitor.
 I hope some day to see a maximum as well as a minimum wage paid to workers, for I believe that every man should be paid a living wage.
 From then on he ought to be paid in proportion to what his brain and industry can earn for him.

 In 1918 Baker appeared before the City Council to ask it to pay for a new road at the harbor leading to his plant, which he said had $54 million worth of contracts with the government's Emergency Fleet Corporation.

 The next year, 1919, Baker's Los Angeles Shipbuilding and Dry Dock Company was hit with a strike by 2,200 of its 6,000 employees.
-Baker said he was willing to meet with Mayor Frederick T. Woodman to discuss the strike but that he would "not meet with anyone coming from labor-union circles."
+Baker said he was willing to meet with Mayor Frederic T. Woodman to discuss the strike but that he would "not meet with anyone coming from labor-union circles."

 Baker established two shipping firms, Los Angeles Pacific Navigation and Los Angeles Steamship, and announced to a meeting of Chinatown businessmen in September 1920 that a new $15 million line would be set up by "Los Angeles men and your progressive merchants in China."